Cystic Fibrosis Overview

-The Rady Children’s/UC San Diego Cystic Fibrosis Center, directed by Meerana Lim, M.D., provides comprehensive care for children with cystic fibrosis, along with advanced research.
-The Center is accredited by the Cystic Fibrosis Foundation as a patient care, teaching and research center, and has been designated a Therapeutic Development Center for research of new treatments.
+The Rady Children’s/UC San Diego Cystic Fibrosis Center, directed by Kathryn Akong, M.D., Ph.D., provides comprehensive care for children with cystic fibrosis and their families.
+The center is led by healthcare professionals, and accredited by the Cystic Fibrosis Foundation as a patient care, teaching and research center, and has been designated a Therapeutic Development Center for research of new treatments.

 Inpatient care and home care services are available through the Hospital.
-Adult inpatient services (for people age 21 or older) are provided through the adult cystic fibrosis center at UC San Diego.
+Adult inpatient services are provided through the adult Cystic Fibrosis center at UC San Diego.

 - Physician specialists